nabeelsana/Udacity_AML/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
 The dataset represents direct markting campaign of a bank.
-Each record represnts a potential target for deposit placement with the bank and recorded results whether effort led to placement of deposit or not.
+Each record represnts a potential target for deposit placement with the bank and recorded results whether effort led to placement of deposit or not (target column "y").
 Task of machine learning was to train a binary classification model so as to predict whether a potential target of marketing campaign will place deposit or not.

 We used two machine learning pipelines, with primary metric as "Accuracy", as follws: